Display flow-root

 MDN’s block formatting content page is worth a read too.

 Wait!
-What if—instead of going down that MDN rabbit hole—we just apply flow root everywhere?
+What if—instead of going down that MDN rabbit hole—we just apply flow-root everywhere?
 After all, this seems to be the better behavior, no matter if a page has floating elements or not.

-I rarely use floats these days, so the float relationship may explain why I’ve never felt the need for the flow root display value.
+I rarely use floats these days, so the float relationship may explain why I’ve never felt the need for the flow-root display value.
 After you’ve played with my interactive example on CodePen, you’ll probably file this under ‘good to know’ and move on.
 Or you’ve stopped reading several paragraphs ago, because you are already playing Tetris.